ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 Once a fencing device has been selected, the fencer will check whether any action-specific timeout has been configured for the device, to use instead of the fence operation timeout.
-For example, if ``stonith-timeout`` is 60 seconds, but the fencing device has ``pcmk_reboot_timeout`` configured as 90 seconds, then a timeout of 90 seconds will be used for reboot actions using that device.
+For example, if ``fencing-timeout`` is 60 seconds, but the fencing device has ``pcmk_reboot_timeout`` configured as 90 seconds, then a timeout of 90 seconds will be used for reboot actions using that device.